Automated processes such as digital transformation yield benefits, but which ones will have the greatest impact and the widest reach?

 - Improves cross-functional collaboration.
-AP is the best place to start digital transformation because it impacts functions throughout the business, from procurement and business units to finance and suppliers.
+Accounts Payable is the best place to start digital transformation because it impacts functions throughout the business, from procurement and business units to finance and suppliers.
 With AP processes automated end-to-end, key information flows faster and more easily between all stakeholders.
 Every decision and opportunity is optimized.
 It is the reason why almost half of the AP leaders surveyed by Ardent Partners said improved collaboration with key stakeholders is a requirement for taking AP performance to the next level.

 How AP automation improves efficiency

 - Reduces complexity.
 The average AP department receives invoices from multiple sources, in multiple languages and formats.
 This variety creates a number of complex downstream processes, which then require more time and expense to complete.
 Some AP automation tools are built to enable straight-through processing of even the most complex invoices, working with multiple currencies and layers of VAT taxes, and providing automatic payments to multiple tax authorities and vendors without human interaction.
 This alone can make AP teams exponentially more efficient.